Last Updated on April 29, 2026 by George Pavlopoulos

 The man with the honest face comes out of the water.
 But he does not return to the car.
 Instead, he emerges from the right side, in front of the green rocks.
 He climbs some steps that seem to lead nowhere and, two moments later, enters an unfinished building.

-From that time and until I leave Agios Georgios behind, he works with an electric drill.
+From that time until I leave Agios Georgios behind, he works with an electric drill.
 A violent noise covers the beach.
 At some unexplored wavelength, he may communicate with the ghost of the house on the opposite side.

 Away from the Chora of Folegandros

-Six paths later lost beyond the themonies (Greek: θεμωνιές) of Ano Meria, I catch myself staring at a benevolent donkey.
+Six paths later, lost beyond the themonies (Greek: θεμωνιές) of Ano Meria, I catch myself staring at a benevolent donkey.
 The road ends there, maybe even the comprehensible world.
 There is a church with bending palm trees, and from there, other paths begin.

 But a rocky and iron land like Folegandros can only deny charity.
 I make sure my returns to Chora are short: to steal a picture of the church on the rock, quickly cross the Castle of Folegandros, have something to eat at Sik, or drink one last cocktail at Rakentia.